bleonardb3/DS_POT_05-20-2021/Lab-1/README.md

 Upon completing the lab, you will:

 1. Create a project
-1. Create an object storage instance and associate it with the project
 1. Create a Watson Machine Learning service instance and associate it with the project
 1. Add a collaborator to the project
 1. Research topics by searching the Gallery